-There are 12 intelligent flight modes on the Phantom 4 drone and with the new stabilization system make this UAV a great choice for professional photographers in Columbus GA shooting 4K high definition video.
+Drone photographers in Panama City Beach, Florida know there are 12 intelligent flight modes on the Phantom 4 drone and with the new stabilization system make this UAV a great choice for professional aerial photographers in Columbus GA shooting 4K high definition video.
 Sometimes making complex maneuvers trying to capture that perfect scenery can require 3 hands but with the intelligent flight modes drone pilots can perform this with ease.
 For example, trying to fly up with the left stick and backwards with the right stick while slowly tilting the gimbal camera down can be rather difficult.
 This article will expain in details the 12 different intelligent flight modes on the Phantom 4 drone.

 In this mode you can draw a path on the screen with your finger and the Phantom 4 will fly the set path.
 Free and forward are two other settings within this mode.
 The free mode setting allows the drone to follow the set path however you will have full control of the tilt and direction of the camera.
 The forward mode allows the drone to follow the path however you will be able to only move the camera tilt on the camera gimbal.